TuriGuilano/alpha/README.md

 After we received the input we also need to bind the input because it does not implicitly binds all of the methods to the actual component it self.

 There are multiple ways to achieve this, via the constructor method, and via inline binding.
-If you use the constructor method you alway run super() before you bind your ref.
+If you use the constructor method you must run super(); before you bind your ref.
 Super makes sure the React class component is first initialized and then bids the ref.

 In the example below we also set the default URL to a random value via a function that we call from our helpers.js file.